nktsb/zephyr-build-tool/README.md

 Arguments:

-* --env : Select environment components to prepare (all, venv-dotenv, zephyr, toolchain)
+* --env : Select environment components to prepare (all, venv-dotenv)
 * --set : Path to the JSON settings file
 * --run : Script to run inside the prepared environment
 * -- : Separator for script arguments